Good sources of information on how agrochemicals should be applied are often found on the agrochemical label.

 Spray pressure influences spraying effectiveness in crops by 3 ways:

 - Pressure influences the spray angle: the higher the pressure the wider the spray angle.
-If the pressure is too low (below 1,5 bar for flat fans and 3 bar for INJET) the spray angle is not wide enough to ensure full overlap on the boom and optimum liquid distribution.
+If the pressure is too low (below 1,5 bar for flat fans and 3 bar for INJET) the spray angle is not wide enough to ensure full overlap and liquid distribution along the boom.

-- The higher the pressure, the smaller the droplets and the more they are likely to be deposited within the upper canopy of the foliage.
-These smaller drops are also more sensitive to wind movement.
+- The higher the pressure, the smaller the droplets and the more likely they are to be deposited within the upper canopy of the foliage.
+Smaller drops are also more sensitive to wind movement.

-- The higher the pressure, then the more: ◦surrounding air is entrained that helps penetration of larger droplets within the canopy ◦air turbulence which may increase under leaf deposit of smaller droplets especially when using low output conventional nozzles
+- The higher the pressure, the more surrounding air will be entrained with the spray, which helps larger droplets to penetrate the leaf canopy.
+The resulting air turbulence within the crop can also increase the deposition of smaller droplets on the underside of leaves, especially when using low output conventional nozzles

 Pressures recommended for field spraying with standard and lowdrift nozzles

-- Pressures of 2 to 3 bar for normal flat fan and lowdrift nozzles can be recommended for most applications.
+- Pressures of 2 to 3 bar for normal flat fan and lowdrift nozzles are recommended for most applications.

-- Only for well developed dense canopies where penetration is needed - such as spraying weeds that are concealed at the base of a vigorous crop - the pressure could be increased to 5 bar with larger nozzles (03, 04 and bigger).
+- Only for well developed dense canopies where penetration is needed - such as weeds that are concealed at the base of a vigorous crop - the pressure could be increased to 5 bar with larger nozzles (03, 04 and above).

 Pressures recommended for field spraying with INJET nozzles